opf/openproject/docs/development/development-environment-osx.md

 To develop OpenProject a setup similar to that for using OpenProject in production is needed.

 This guide assumes that you have a Mac OS Xinstallation installation with administrative rights.
-OpenProject will be installed with a PostgreSQL database.
-This guide will work analogous with a MySQL installation, though.

 **Please note**: This guide is NOT suitable for a production setup, but only for developing with it!